claranet/spryker-base/README.md

 This hierarchy represents a typical root directory of a spryker based shop:

     /data/shop/                 -- APPLICATION_ROOT_DIR
-      ./assets/                 -- Externally delivered static assets - input source to antelope ./config/                 -- Configuration files
+      ./assets/                 -- Externally delivered static assets - one of the input sources to antelope.
+Varies on different setups, depending on where the
+                                   product information will be managed and how this information will be referenced.

+      ./config/                 -- Configuration files
       ./cache/                  -- Twig cache, the silex/symfony web profiler cache and further temporary files will be placed here during runtime

       ./public/{Yves,Zed}/      -- Entry point to spryker application (document root) ./assets                -- Output directory for antelope

       ./src/                    -- Actual implementation of this shop instance provided by you!
-        ./Generated/            -- Implementation of all collected transfer objects  of all bundles ./Orm/                  -- All the collected Propel schema definitions (XML) of all bundles ./Pyz/                  -- The project space of this very own implementation
+        ./Generated/            -- Generated code: transfer objects, search map classes ./Orm/                  -- Generated code: Propel schema definition and the resulting generated model classes ./Pyz/                  -- The project space of this very own implementation.
+This is the actual implemented of this shop instance.

       ./vendor/                 -- Dependencies resolved by phpcomposer
         ./spryker/              -- APPLICATION_SPRYKER_ROOT